 At this point, Google is expected to throw a great party.
 But the company first made social waves with its Greek-inspired “Googlympus” holiday blowout in 2006.
 Planners reportedly spent five days setting up tents, each “hosted” by a different Greek god, along San Francisco’s Pier 48.
 When the big night finally arrived, guests had all sorts of activities at their disposal.
 They could snap Polaroids in outrageous wigs, shoot wine corks, or crash on couches as orchestras, burlesque dancers, and jazz singers performed.
 And if they got lost bopping between the Aphrodite and Poseidon tents, it was no sweat: the giant inflatable whale made for a natural meeting point.

 10. BLOOMBERG CHRISTMAS PARTY

 In the aughts, few parties loomed as large as this notorious Bloomberg holiday bash in 2000.
 The London office spent an estimated £1 million on the festivities, which were inspired by the seven deadly sins.
 The “gluttony” bar was stocked with troughs of truffles and candy, while the “lust room” included a 25-foot-wide bed covered in purple satin.
-But that’s not all—according to New York magazine, the party also featured nine other bars, manicure booths, neck massage stations, live bands, drag queens, cabaret, a casino, and a sushi bar.
+But that’s not all—according to magazine, the party also featured nine other bars, manicure booths, neck massage stations, live bands, drag queens, cabaret, a casino, and a sushi bar.
 Legend has it that the entertainers even waved cash in the guests’ faces screaming, “Money, ain’t it gorgeous?”